Udmurts: Etymology

+Under the Russian Empire, Udmurts were mainly called by the exonyms Chud Otyatskaya (чудь отяцкая), Otyaks, Wotyaks or Votyaks.
+Today these names are considered offensive by Udmurts themselves and are mainly used against those who have forgotten the Udmurt language.
+The Udmurts are closely related to Komis to their north, both linguistically and culturally.

 Distribution

 Most Udmurt people live in Udmurtia.
-Small groups live in the neighboring areas of Kirov Oblast and Perm Krai of Russia, Bashkortostan, Tatarstan, and Mari El.
+Small groups live in the neighboring areas of Kirov Oblast and Perm Krai, Bashkortostan, Tatarstan, and Mari El.

 The Udmurt population is shrinking; the Russian Census reported 552,299 in 2010, down from the 2002 Russian census figure of 637,000, in turn down from 746,562 in 1989.